Archive for the ‘Parent Accountability’ Category

 Do I mean let a child in your school go hungry, freeze, or not provide notebooks because their parent lost their job, or is on drugs, or any other catastrophe that can’t be controlled?
 No, I’m not talking about that parent.

-I am talking about the ones who are perfectly capable of providing what their child needs, but refuse.
-The parent who will not attend conferences because they are “tired”, but will call you in a heartbeat to find out why their child didn’t go out for Recess today.
-The parent who signs tests and notes, as they push their kid out of the car in the morning, and then call you to ask how their child is doing.
-The parent who asks for extra work for their child, a day or two after the phone call informing them that their child is not doing any work in class or at home.
 The parent who won’t pick up a book to read to their child at home, yet complains to the teacher about the child’s inability to read.
 (A parent told a friend of mine, “That’s what you’re here for!”)
 The parent who takes their kid to Disney World while school is in session because it is cheaper, and then asks you to provide a week’s worth of work!

 I have had many wonderful, supportive parents, who will do whatever they need to for their child, make the sacrifices that are required.
 But, I have also had the other ones.
 And I feel if they are going to hold us accountable, then our parents should be held accountable as well!
 Remember the triangle?
 Three legs,the child, the parents, and the school.
 Unfortunately, every time a parent lets go, that triangle collapses!
 How can we get our parents to pick up that leg?